Complementary ADHM Instanton Sigma Model

 Even the supplementary analysis is in parallel with \cite{Witten:1995zh}.
 The metric obtained after including terms of order $\alpha'$ \cite{Strominger:1990et,Callan:1991dj}, for the complementary case, is given by

 As in the original case the $X$ and $\phi$ branches are infinitely far away in the small instanton limit.

 The moduli spaces of original and complementary models develop a second branch in the small instanton limit.
+Thus we conclude that the mystery that was there in the moduli space Witten's original model is present in the complementary model too.

-The metric \ref{instmet2} and its counter part for the original model develop a semi-infinite throat.
+The metric in Eqn. (\ref{instmet2}) and its counter part for the original model develop a semi-infinite throat.
 This itself is a puzzle.
 This was already sorted out in Ref.\cite{Lambert:1995dp} where it was explained how to go from the ADHM moduli space to the CHS moduli space.

 We now present the resolution to the nearly three decade old mystery of the moduli space of the original model.
 In the small instanton limit the the potentials of the two models coincide and the appearance of the new branch of the moduli space is the appearance of the moduli space of the other model.
+That is it is the moduli space of the complementary model that makes its appearance in the small instanton limit of the original model.
+Similarly the moduli space of Witten's original model makes an appearance in the small instanton limit of the complementary model.
+Thus the mystery of the moduli space of the ADHM instanton linear sigma model(s) has a very simple resolution.

-Now the questin of the infinite distance between two branches in the Callan-Harvey-Strominger analysis too has a natural explanation.
+Now the question of the infinite distance between two branches in the Callan-Harvey-Strominger analysis too has a natural explanation.
 It simply means that the two models are independent of each other.
 In case of the finite instanton there is a duality between the two models and that in particular means that the two models are independent of each other.
 In the small instanton limit this duality collapses to a $Z_2$ symmetry and hence the appearance of the second branch of the moduli space.
 This is consistent with the well known fact that in the small instanton limit the theory gets an enhanced symmetry\cite{Witten:1995gx}.
-We got a glimpse of this duality long back in Ref.\cite{Lambert:1997gs}.